phd-resources/phd-resources.github.io/_pages/france.md

   nav: "france"
 ---

 This section gathers resources that can be useful for students and academics in France.
+Unfortunately, many websites are only available in French.